Rigdzin Düpa Sādhana

 hung, pal gyi kanyen bö kham kyong

 Hūṃ.
-You who obey the command of the Awesome One and protect Tibet,
+You obey the Awesome One’s commands and protect Tibet,

 མ་སྲིང་བསྟན་མ་བཅུ་གཉིས་རྣམས༔